sjoerdk/anonapi/docs/sphinx/command_reference.rst

 Command reference
 =================

 Information on specific anonapi CLI functions.
-For more general information on how to achieve specific goals, see :doc:`usage`
+For more how-to's on achieving specific goals, see :doc:`usage`

 .. note::